tectonic-typesetting/tectonic/docs/src/v2cli/dump.md

 The “partial build” consists of one pass of the TeX engine.
 Future versions of this tool might gain options allowing you to specify different passes.
-This command can be used to dump any file created by TeX during the build (so long as it's created on the first pass).
+This command can be used to dump any file created by TeX during the build (so long as it’s created on the first pass).

 #### Command-Line Options